darienyoder/darienyoder/README.md

 🏖️ [Sandbox](https://github.com/darienyoder/new-sand) - A cellular automata that simulates gravity, density, and temperature for up to 200,000 particles on a pixel grid.
 Rendered using OpenGL.
 [Blog Post](https://darienyoder.com/falling-sand)

-🐲 [Asset Hoarder](https://assethoarder.com) - **(In Progress)** Aggregates public domain assets from a variety of sources to expedite the search of music and images for video editors, game developers, and anyone else who's wasted hours just to find a 2 minute audio track.
+🐲 [Asset Hoarder](https://assethoarder.net) - **(In Progress)** Aggregates public domain assets from a variety of sources to expedite the search of music and images for video editors, game developers, and anyone else who's wasted hours just to find a 2 minute audio track.

 ⛳ [Minigolf Game](https://github.com/darienyoder/software-engineering-team-beta) - A university project where we made a browser game to practice AGILE software development.
 I was project manager on a team of 11 developers and managed our Kanban board, burndown chart, and lead our weekly standup meetings.
 For the game, I created a scripting language to allow my team to very quickly create and iterate upon complex levels designs.
 [Blog Post](https://darienyoder.com/minigolf)

+🧩 [Crossword Builder](https://darienyoder.com/crossword-builder/) - Generates custom crosswords given a list of words.
+Made to help my grandma make a Scrabble board with all the grandkids' names on it.

 🐶 [DestroyDog](https://github.com/darienyoder/destroydog-bookmarklet) - A silly browser bookmarklet that blows up websites.